chuadharysagar/Exploratory-data-analysis-with-python-/README.md

 This repository contains the materials, notes, and resources I used during my Supervised Learning.The Learning focused on understanding the theory and practical implementation of supervised machine learning algorithms, including how they can be applied to real-world datasets.

 ## Table of Content
-The key topics covered include:
+The key topics covered include:<br>
--Point1
+- Point 1